Golem-Base/docs/getting_started.md

 go version
 ```

-Next, drill down into the golembase-op-geth source code that you downloaded; go to the cmd/golembase folder.
+Next, drill down into the Golem-base-geth source code that you downloaded; go to the cmd/golembase folder.
 Type

 ```
 ls